IPetrik/purepy-mmcif/README.md

 ### Introduction

-This module includes a native Python mmCIF API for data files and dictionaries along with [pybind11](https://github.com/pybind/pybind11) wrappers for the PDB C++ Core mmCIF Library.
+This module includes a native Python mmCIF API for data files.

 ### Installation